What is KPU New Student Orientation?

 Any student who is new to KPU or new to post-secondary should attend.
 This includes students that are coming straight from high school, mature students, and transfer students from other institutions –Everyone!

-Do I have to register for Orientation and First Year Friday?
+Do I have to register for Orientation and First Year Festival?

 Yes!
-Please register online for Orientation, and complete a separate registration for First Year Friday.
+Please register online for Orientation, and complete a separate registration for First Year Festival.
 However, if you didn't get a chance to register and would still like to attend, please show up to your Orientation on the campus of your choice – we'd rather you show up without registering than not show up at all!

 How do I register for Orientation?